Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Standard Material Tests

 There are no analytical predictions for this test, however, we can compare e.g. the deformation of the rod to published work.

 We apply the Mie-Gr\"uneisen EoS with $\rho_0 = 8.93\: \mathrm{g/cm^3}$, $c_0 = 3.94 \times 10^5 \: \mathrm{cm/s}$, $s = 1.48$, and $\Gamma = 2$.
 The strength model is EPP with linear hardening with $\mu = 4.3333 \times 10^{11} \: \mathrm{Ba}$, $Y_0 = 4 \times 10^9 \: \mathrm{Ba}$, and $H = 10^9 \: \mathrm{Ba}$.
-The simulation is run with ca. $7 \times 10^5$ particles.
+As in the Verney test, we run the simulation with two different setups.
+One with a particle initialziation in a lattice and one where particles undergo a relaxation process first.
+For the lattice, we use $7 \times 10^5$ particles.
+For the relaxed particle configuration, we first initialize particles in a sphere with a radius of 2\:cm.
+We perturb the positions of the particles randomly and then relax them in an external spherical potential assuming a constant density.
+After the relaxation process, we extract particles with $-1.6\:\mathrm{cm} \leq z \leq 1.6\:\mathrm{cm}$ and $\sqrt{x^2 + y^2} \leq 0.32\:\mathrm{cm}$ and impose the initial velocity and material properties.
+For both setups, we use the Wendland C6 smoothing kernel with $\eta = 1.6$.
 There is some dependence of the outcome on modeling the interaction with the target \citep{Burton2015,Morgan2013}.
 Here, we assume simple reflective boundary conditions, where particles that pass the surface of the target are instantaneously reflected back.
 We compare our results to simulations by \cite{Burton2015} who constrained the rod to stick to the surface.
-Figure \ref{fig:3d_anvil} shows the cross-section of the rod at $80\:\mathrm{\mu s}$ where the left side gives the pressure and the right side the plastic strain.
+Figure \ref{fig:3d_anvil} shows the cross-section of the rod for the lattice initialization at $80\:\mathrm{\mu s}$ where the left side gives individual particle pressures and the right side the plastic strain.
 In addition, we plot the outline of rod shapes from \cite{Burton2015} as a dashed line.
 The left side corresponds to their applied CCH2 hydrodynamic scheme while the right side is obtained with the CGR scheme.
-In general, the shapes of the bar agree very well and our pressure pattern has the same rough distribution.
+In general, the shapes of the bar agree very well.
 Our anvil heel is at $\sim 2.18\:\mathrm{cm}$ while the toe is located at $\sim 0.68\:\mathrm{cm}$, see Fig.~\ref{fig:3d_anvil_2}.
-For comparison, \cite{Burton2015} obtain a toe position of around $0.70 \:\mathrm{cm}$ and $\sim 2.15\:\mathrm{cm}$ for the heel using CGR while CCH2 gives a toe at $\sim 0.66\:\mathrm{cm}$ and heel at $\sim 2.20 \: \mathrm{cm}$. \\ We find a lot of noise in the pressure, especially close to the impact surface.
-Such behavior is seen in other SPH simulations \citep{Chen2010} and is most likely a combination of our simple treatment of the interface between the projectile and target and the so-called zero-energy instability \citep{Ganzenmueller2015}.
-It can be improved by more modern SPH modeling techniques (see e.g. \cite{Yan2022, Mohseni2021, Chalk2020, Molteni2009} and references therein).
+For comparison, \cite{Burton2015} obtain a toe position of around $0.70 \:\mathrm{cm}$ and $\sim 2.15\:\mathrm{cm}$ for the heel using CGR while CCH2 gives a toe at $\sim 0.66\:\mathrm{cm}$ and heel at $\sim 2.20 \: \mathrm{cm}$.
+We find a lot of noise in the pressure, especially close to the impact surface.
+This is most likely the result of our simple treatment of the interface between the projectile and target.
+It could also be improved by more modern SPH modeling techniques (see e.g. \cite{Yan2022, Mohseni2021, Chalk2020, Molteni2009} and references therein).
+As in the Verney test, we see an imprint of the lattice particle placement, here mostly in the pressure.
+It should be noted that our plotting of individual particle pressures is not equivalent to pressure visualizations of grid-based methods.
+For that, a more correct approach is to involve a convolution over the particle's neighbors.
+However, while this could alleviate the pressure noise, it would not cure the pressure stripes which are aligned with the (deformed) lattice used for the initial particle positions.
+The pressure strips are most likely the result of fluid motion reducing particle resolution in one direction while increasing it in the perpendicular direction which is exacerbate by the lattice arrangement.